apollodaniel/plant-pet/README.md

-# plant-pet
+# Plant Pet

-plant pet is a landing page project for study purposes
+A landing page made in Nextjs for portfolio and training.